Renato-Rodrigues/EU_2040_transformation/README.md

 ## results post-processing:
 - Paper results include an ex-post correction applied to emissions and Carbon management variables to reflect more closely EU-27 historical numbers.
-- Renewables shares are re-scaled to fit 2020 historical values from Eurostat.
+- Renewables share results in the chart are re-scaled to fit 2020 historical values from Eurostat.

 # Results used in the paper